Is Malware hiding in your ICS Network?

 The main impact of Bitcoin mining schemes, which consume substantial computing resources, is degradation of system performance.
-An additional risk is that malware could spread from the initial point of infection to other systems on the ICS network and consume additional resources.
+An additional risk is that malware could spread from the initial point of infection to other systems on the ICS infrastructure and network and consume additional resources.

 Malicious Insiders Abuse Supercomputer In Nuclear Facility

 The second report came out of Russia, where several scientists working at a top-secret Russian nuclear warhead facility were arrested in early February for allegedly mining crypto-currencies.
 According to reports, these trusted insiders tried to use one of Russia’s most powerful supercomputers to mine Bitcoins, a process that requires huge computational and energy resources.
 This was detected only when the scientists attempted to connect the supercomputer to the internet, which raised an alert at the nuclear center’s security department.
 The security policy prohibited such an internet connection in order to eliminate the risk of intrusion.

 More about Securing the ICS Software Supply Chain

 Ten years ago, the air-gap sounded like a foolproof strategy: create a physical gap between the ICS network and the rest of the world so there is no way for cyber threats to infiltrate.